ruby-rice/rice/doc/migration.rst

     };
   }

-In addition, they work with Ruby VALUE type as opposed to Rice's Object type.
+In addition, they work with Ruby's VALUE type as opposed to Rice's Object type.
 This switch was made to avoid making extra copies of objects when translating between C++ and Ruby.
 For more information, please refer to the :doc:`type converstion <advanced/type_conversions>` section.

 Functions vs Methods